Wilmot Horticultural Society History

 The February 1968 meeting saw the adoption of the name The Wilmot Horticultural Society.

-Information for the history is taken from a booklet prepared for and distributed to the members on the occasion of the Tenth Anniversary of the Wilmot Horticultural Society in 1978.
-Information was taken from Mrs. Calvin (Madeline) Honderich‘s article entitled Reflections.
-The booklet also contains a Foreword by Edith Taylor, President’s Message by Lou Hill and a lengthy History of the Wilmot Horticultural Society probably written by Reita Klinkman, the secretary since its beginning.
+Information for the history is taken from a booklet prepared for and distributed to the members on the occasion of the Tenth Anniversary of the Wilmot Horticultural Society in 1978 as well as from Mrs. Calvin (Madeline) Honderich‘s article entitled Reflections.
+The booklet also contains a Foreword by Edith Taylor, President’s Message by Lou Hill.